jesugq/compiler-symbol-table/README.md

 * Grammar's 'if' only executing its 'stmt' if the 'expression' was true.
 * Grammar's 'ifelse' executing its first 'stmt' if the 'expresion' was true and the second 'stmt' otherwise.
 * Grammar's 'while' executing its 'stmt' until 'expression' became false.
 * The values passed being handled as their original type, int or float.
-All values in this assignment are handled as doubles for simplicity, since the behavior expected when using an operation with both integer and float (e.g. `var x: int;` combined with `x <- 5.75`) is unclear yet.
+All values in this assignment are handled as doubles for simplicity, type checking will be implemented in the next assignment.